requiremind/requiremind.github.io/source/_posts/2013-05-19-linux-command-line-tips-become-a-master.md

 It displays a list of the processes you've launched.

+If you want to bring a specific job back to the foreground (because you're nice), simply use `fg`.

+    fg %[job-number]

+    fg %2

-Now if you want to kill a specific job, just use `kill`.
+But if you are less emotional then you can kill it without scruples, just use `kill`.

 If you've choosen to use `jobs`, you can kill a process by is job-number in the list.